 How often should you wash your duvet?

-A rule of thumb is to wash your duvet every two to three months.
+A rule of thumb is to wash your duvet once or twice per year.
 If your pet sleeps on the bed with you, get into the habit of washing your duvet along with the bedding at least once per week.

 How often you wash your duvet entirely depends on how you use it and what it comes into contact with.